Bonus Pick: VigilKids

 - "Water" activity: Both partners respond to the same prompt (e.g., "What memory of us instantly makes you smile?"), encouraging deeper real-life conversations.

-- Progress and motivation: Includes points, streaks, and visual growth elements; some users wish for team achievements or a “forest view” to track progress.
+- Progress and motivation: Includes points, streaks, and visual growth elements.

 - Free and premium content: The free plan offers daily updates, while the subscription unlocks more activities and themed packs (with a 7-day annual trial).

-- Subscription sharing: Developers claim one subscription covers both partners, though some users report being charged separately depending on region or plan.
+- Subscription sharing: Developers claim one subscription covers both partners, though some users report being charged separately depending on region.

 - Helps couples open up emotionally without pressure